 The Jacobean routes closest to the Lebaniego Way

-As we have said, Cantabria is fortunate to be the only region in the world with the passage of two paths of pilgrimage.
-The fantastic Northern Way, known for its natural beauty, has a route through Cantabria.
-Why is this information important for the Camino Lebaniego?
-Both share a stretch and it is separated from the Camino del Norte in Muñorrodero.
-Shortly before San Vicente de la Barquera, reaching Santo Toribio de Liébana.
+As we have said, Cantabria is fortunate to be the only region in the world with the passage of two pilgrimage routes.
+The fantastic Camino del Norte, known for its natural beauty, has a route through Cantabria, in addition to the Camino Lebaniego, which begins and ends in this community.

 In addition to the Camino del Norte there are many other Jacobean routes that are quite close to the Camino Lebaniego.
 This route coincides in part with the Camino Vanidense that joins the Camino del Norte with the Camino Francés, as well as being close to others such as the Camino de El Salvador or the Camino Olvidado.